mm6/InternetOfThingsCourse/Syllabus.md

 -->
 ### Communication

 Please contact your TA or instructor by email but only for messages that are clearly inappropriate for Piazza.
-The lectures will all be recorded and available on Canvas under the zoom link.
+The lectures will normally be recorded and available on Canvas under the zoom link.

 ### Prerequisite